ssylveus/DPD-Android/README.md

 - DPDCLient

 #The Basics
-- DPDSwift Uses Jackson Library for object mapping.
+- DPD-Android Uses Jackson Library for object mapping.
 More information can be found here.
 -https://github.com/FasterXML/jackson-core

 - Assuming we have a collection on Deployd called Stores.
 We can access the store collection as follows.